Find out more about Arian Teleheal and learn more about our mission to save lives and improve futures.

 What Impact Have We Made?

 The volunteer doctors of Arian Teleheal have already saved the lives of many war-stricken men, women and children, and continue to do so on a daily basis.
-A pilot of our work across five hospitals in Kabul, Afghanistan, was surveyed in 2015-2016, and concluded that “dozens of lives were saved” and that local medics found our work “hugely supportive and educational”.
+A pilot of our work across five hospitals with Emergency Departments and Intensive Care Units in Kabul, Afghanistan, was surveyed in 2015-2016, and concluded that “dozens of lives were saved” and that local medics found our work “hugely supportive and educational”.